AviatrixSystems/Docs/HowTos/site2cloud_meraki_vmx100.rst

    |meraki_vmx06|

-8. Send traffic from Meraki vMX100 VPC2 internal network to Aviatrix gateway VPC1.
-Verify that VPN Status is green under Non-Meraki peer tab.
+8. Send traffic from the Meraki vMX100 VPC2 internal network to Aviatrix gateway VPC1.
+Verify that the VPN Status is green under the Non-Meraki peer tab.

    |meraki_vmx07|

-9. Login to Aviatrix Controller UI, browse to Site2Cloud page to confirm the connection is UP.
+9. Log in to the Aviatrix Controller UI and browse to the Site2Cloud page to confirm that the connection is UP.

    |meraki_vmx08|